OperationSpark/first-website/README.md

 You'll notice above, we have two tabs open in Chrome now - one running your website (the tab that current has focus), and the other tab, (the one with the blue Cloud9 icon) is your Cloud9 workspace.
 So to continue working, switch to your workspace tab, code a little, save your changes, then switch back to the website tab, and refresh.

-As you save your future work, changes to your code will be reflected in your website - **you don't have to press "Run" again, and shouldn't** - as long as the Apache web server is still running - you need only to switch back to the tab running your website, and only press the refresh button on the Chrome tab with the  running in it.
+As you save your future work, changes to your code will be reflected in your website - **you don't have to press "Run" again, and shouldn't** - as long as the Apache web server is still running - you need only to switch back to the tab running your website, and only press the refresh button on the Chrome tab with the website running in it.

 ## Serve Only the index Page